TaDaa/j-async/README.md

-# jasmine-async
+# j-async
-Asynchronous helpers compatible with both Jasmine 1.3 and 2+ Although this was originally intended for testing frameworks, it can also be used for application async management.
-Concept is similar to promises, but intended for an implicitly resolved top-down approach/
+Asynchronous helpers similar to promises.
+This API was originally intended to to support jasmine 1.3, but has been reorganized to be compatible outside of testing environments as well as jasmine 2.0.

 ##Usage
 Include async.js in your script runner after jasmine.js